- 329D Walker

-Teaching: As a PhD student at Michigan Tech, I have the opportunity to teach a variety of courses, including Composition, Intro to Film, and Intro to Speech Communication.
-These experiences have also been supported by teaching practicum-based classes, as well as ample support from faculty to help grow as an instructor.
+As a PhD student at Michigan Tech, I’ve had the opportunity to teach a variety of courses, including Technical Communication, Composition, Intro to Film, and Public Speaking and Multimedia.
+These experiences have also been supported by teaching practicum-based classes, with access to digital technologies and software, as well as ample support from faculty to help grow as an instructor.

-Department Activities: This year I have worked as a graduate administrator in the multiliteracies center (MTMC), and I have also served as the HU-Grad coordinator that serves RTC grad students by working with others to plan social events and graduate colloquiums.
+In the past I have worked as a graduate administrator in the Multiliteracies center (MTMC), and the Humanities Digital Media Zone (HDMZ).
+I have also fulfilled the duties of the HU-Grad coordinator that serves RTC grad students by working with others to plan social events and graduate colloquiums.

 The Keweenaw Peninsula is a special place with plenty of outdoor recreation and beauty keep my free time occupied all year around.
 Hardly a day goes by that I don’t get out and enjoy the Michigan Tech Trails, or find some single track on my mountain bike.